Description of Cognac Oil White

 Aroma & Flavor of Cognac Oil White

 Cognac Oil is immediately recognizable by its sparkling ethanolic top note.
 Red apple skin, melon, and a very wine-like grape note soon follow, giving a rich character to Cognac Oil’s dry down.
-Cognac’s alcohol note is a must in liquor accords and its fruity elements add authenticity to fruity profiles at low levels.
+Cognac’s alcohol note is a must-have in liquor accords, and its fruiter elements add authenticity to fruity profiles at low levels.

 Vitis vinifera l.

 1.4250 -1.4350 @ 20C